Black panther: Jaguar

-The Animal X Natural Mysteries Unit led an investigation into the phantom panther.
-Mike Williams, a local researcher, said he had sent scat and hair found by locals to labs for analysis, which identified it as scat from dogs that had feasted on swamp wallaby, and hair from a domestic cat.
-Williams said he also had leopard scat and hair collected from a private zoo tested by one of the same labs, but that these samples came back with the same results of dog scat and domestic cat hair.
-The lab used was not identified in the episode.

 Cougar

 There is no authenticated case of a truly melanistic cougar.
 No specimen has been photographed or killed in the wild, nor has it ever been bred in captivity.
 Unconfirmed sightings known as the "North American black panther" are currently attributed to errors in species identification by non-experts, and by the mimetic exaggeration of size.

+In Florida, a few melanistic bobcats have been captured; these have apparently been mistaken for Florida panthers; two bobcats captured in Martin County in 1939 and 1940 appear black in photographs and descriptions.